 In recent years the technological improvements that have been made to cars have made it easier than ever for more people with a disability to learn to drive, and there's a huge range of vehicle options, specialist modifications and adaptations available to help people to drive safely and comfortably.

-All new drivers should take driving lessons and if you have a disability, you may prefer to learn to drive with a driving instructor who has experience in teaching people with disabilities.
-A driving instructor who specialises in teaching disabled people to drive will be more aware of your needs and will be able to show you how to use some of the specially fitted driving adaptations correctly (if you need them).
+All new drivers are advised to take driving lessons with an approved driving instructor and if you have a disability, you may prefer to learn to drive with a specialist instructor who has experience in teaching people with disabilities.
+These specialist driving instructors will be more aware of your needs and will be able to adapt the tuition to help teach you in the most appropriate way.
+They will also be experienced in the use of the different specially fitted driving adaptations that are available and will be able to show you how to use them safely (if you need them).

 If you are planning on driving a new vehicle that you lease through the Motability Scheme, you may also be able to get a grant to help towards the cost of the lessons.

-If you already know how to drive but would like to start driving again after an illness or injury that has left you with a disability it's likely that the DVLA will need to be informed.
-Your doctor or a professional from a Driving Mobility centre will be able to advise you if you are unsure.
+If you are a full licence holder who wants to start driving again after an illness or injury that has left you with a disability it's likely that the DVLA will need to be informed.

-If you are unsure about your ability to drive safely you or your doctor could refer you to a Driving Mobility assessment centre.
-A practical driving assessment would assess your medical fitness to drive and check your in-car driving ability, after which the qualified assessors would make a series of recommendations for you to follow.
+If you are unsure about your ability to drive safely, your doctor could refer you to a Driving Mobility Assessment Centre or you could ask Motability to refer you.
+A practical driving assessment would check your medical fitness to drive and look at your in-car driving ability, after which the qualified assessors would advise if adaptations are necessary and would make a series of recommendations for you to follow; they would also produce a formal written report.

-To help people with a disability gain access to driving lessons the Motability charity have a Driving Lessons Grant Programme that provides grants to help people pay for specialist driving lessons.
+To help people with a disability learn to drive for the first time the Motability charity have a Driving Lessons Grant Programme that provides grants to help people pay for specialist driving lessons.

 These charitable grants are means tested (which means they are only awarded to those in the greatest need) and they are available to people want to learn to drive who either currently have a vehicle leased through the Motability Scheme or who have applied to join the Motability Scheme and have a vehicle on order (that will be handed over within the next four months).